olinjs/olinjs/lessons/08-tests-tasks/INCLASS.md

   - Challenge: make a copy of the `inclass` directory and replace npm with a different task runner (e.g. grunt or gulp).
 What's different?
 Easier?
 Harder?
 - Many editors support code quality plugins!
 Try adding a linter (jshint is an option, as are eslint and jslint) to your editor of choice.

+## Feedback
+We'd love your feedback on today's class -- fill out [this survey](http://goo.gl/forms/uZPfjZCGFf) if you'd like.

 If you're done, start the homework!